-Now said to effect 1% of the children in the United States,3 the Autism Spectrum Disorders are having an enormous impact.
-Families are on the front lines, struggling to find services and therapies for their children, while school districts, health care systems, and public policy makers scramble to respond.
-Meanwhile, there is almost no data whatsoever on the situation of adults with ASDs.
+Autism spectrum disorder now affects 1 in 68 children in the United States.1 Families are on the front lines, struggling to find services and therapies for their children, while school districts, health care systems and public policy makers scramble to respond.
+Meanwhile, adults with autism look for residential and other supports in an often-overburdened disability service system.

 - Autism – the Defining Disorder of the Spectrum